Articles by City & Category

 MOS Boston is Special Needs & Sensory Friendly

 The vision of the Museum of Science is one where everyone can participate equally in the excitement of science and technology learning.
 Barriers to access, whether caused by finances, culture, language, education, or ability, can inhibit exploration.
 The Museum is intent on breaking down these barriers while creating relationships with new audiences.

 Please note that requests for interpreters and sighted guides should be made at least two weeks prior to your visit.
 Tips for Visitors with Developmental Disabilities/Autism Spectrum Disorder or Sensory Concerns are also available.

 Learn more at the official MOS website.

 Finally, be sure to check the current offerings for the 4-D Theater, the Charles Hayden Planetarium and the Mugar Omni Theater's IMAX screen.
-As of the time of this writing, the 4-D Theater is presenting The Polar Express 4-D Experience, the Planetarium is showing The Magic Tree House: Space Mission (required viewing for fans of Jack and Annie!), and the IMAX is showing Pandas: The Journey Home.
+As of the time of this writing, the 4-D Theater is presenting Tiny Giants: 4-D Experience, the Planetarium is showing God, Science, and Our Search for Meaning (written and narrated by international bestselling author Dan Brown), and the IMAX is showing Africa: The Serengeti.
 While all of these require additional ticket purchases, they'll make your MoS experience truly spectacular.

 (Photo by Nicolaus Czarnecki)